Angolan talapoin

 The Angolan talapoin (Miopithecus talapoin), also known as the southern talapoin, is a species of primate in the family Cercopithecidae.
-Talapoins are the smallest species of Old-World monkeys.
+Angolan talapoins are the smallest species of Old World monkeys.

 Description

 The fur of the Angolan talapoin is coarsely banded yellow-and-black on the back and flanks and white or greyish white on the chest and belly.
 The head is round and short-snouted with a hairless face which has a black nose skin bordering the face.
 The scrotum is coloured pink medially and blue laterally.
 They show mild sexual dimorphism in body size, the average head and body length is 40 cm, the average tail length is 52.5 cm and the average weight is 1380 g for males and 1120 g for females.

 Habitat

 The Angolan talapoin is limited to dense evergreen vegetation on the banks of rivers that often flow through miombo (Brachystegia) woodland or, as that is cleared, areas under cultivation.